-How much can you potentially make owning a pest control business?
+How much can a pest control business owner make?

 A pest control business’s profitability will depend on its location, profit margin, the amount of business it does, and competition.
 Entrepreneur.com reports that pest control business profits can exceed $75,000 per year.
 Remember that the number of vehicles and employees in the operation can also affect your profits and overall income.